JasonL-gif/40403366_Honours_ENG10100_2026/README.md

 ## INSTRUCTIONS ##
 1. Install all directories listed in *REQUIRED INSTALLMENTS*
-2. Run all scripts found in the folders Trajectory 1, Trajectory 2, Trajectory 3, and Trajectory 4 to produce .csv data
+2. Run all scripts found in the folders *Trajectory 1*, *Trajectory 2*, *Trajectory 3*, and *Trajectory 4* to produce .csv data
-3. View plots and data found within the Results folder for Traqjectories 1-3, and the Final_Results folder for Trajectory 4
+3. View plots and data found within the *Results* folder for Trajectories 1-3, and the *Final_Results* folder for Trajectory 4

 ## COMMENTS ##
 Comments included within the code are found for Trajectory 1, and are additionally true for the other trajectories.